xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Introduction/Index.rst

 Sponsorship
 -----------

-This extension has been initially developped by Infoglobe, a Canadian company specialized in open-source software and has now been taken over by Causal Sàrl, a Swiss company actively contributing to TYPO3.
+This extension has been initially developed by Infoglobe, a Canadian company specialized in open-source software and has now been taken over by Causal Sàrl, a Swiss company actively contributing to TYPO3.

 Support for TYPO3 6.2 LTS and some further enhancements have been sponsored by the "Centre électronique de gestion